inventree/inventree-docs/docs/start/docker.md

 This starts the database container.

 ### Create Database

+As this is the first time we are interacting with the docker containers, the InvenTree database has not yet been created.

 Run the following command to open a shell session for the database: